sauravpandey123/PedSleepMAE/README.md

 Run `3_1_train_classifier.py` for this step.

 ### 3.2 Visualization using Uniform Manifold Approximation and Projection (UMAP)
 We employ UMAP to reduce our embeddings into two dimensions and visualize them.
 This step can be performed on just a single patient by specifying their patient ID or on randomly selected patients.
-To avoid cluttering in the plots, we only plot a maximum of 600 examples from each sub-label (e.g. 600 from apnea, no apnea each).
+To avoid cluttering in the plots, we only plot a maximum of 600 random examples from each sub-label (e.g. 600 from apnea, no apnea each).

 Run `3_2_get_UMAP.py` to handle the above operations.